salesforcecli/plugin-settings/messages/config.set.md

 # error.ValueRequired

 You must provide a value when setting a config.
-Use `sf config unset my-alias-name` to remove existing configs.
+Use `sf config unset the-config-name` to remove existing configs.